pimlu/ulam-asm/README.md

 To build with debugging symbols, run `make debug`.
 You may have to `make clean` first, if it's already been built without `debug`.

 ### Stripping Symbols
 To make a small binary with stripped symbols, run `make strip` after cleaning.
 There is a `strip` branch which has some unnecessary bits removed to see how small it can be made.
+On my machine, it builds to 1088 bytes.
+I'm sure it could be brought down to 1024 bytes.